craigvaspell/deej/README.md

 # set this to true if you want the controls inverted (i.e. top is 0%, bottom is 100%)
 invert_sliders: false

 # settings for connecting to the arduino board
+# leaving com_port as an empty string will allow for auto-detect
+# only set an explicit value if you want bind specifically to that serial port for some reason
-com_port: COM4
+com_port: ""
 baud_rate: 9600

 # adjust the amount of signal noise reduction depending on your hardware quality